“What are you feeling?”

 “Shame,” I whisper.

 I have been living in a hotel just off the I-95 for nearly a year, consumed with a project that I ardently pray will either cure me or swallow me whole.
 Seven days a week I run crews to transform a common deck barge into something a rocket can land on.
 Seven nights a week I sit at the hotel bar.
-I order in food from one of the restaurants perched like islands in the endless expanse of asphalt surrounding the hotel.
-I eat out of Styrofoam containers with plastic utensils, wash it all down with a few beers.
+I order food from one of the restaurants perched like islands in the endless expanse of asphalt surrounding the hotel and eat it out of Styrofoam containers with plastic utensils, washing everything down with a few beers.

 The bar winds down around 1:00 AM, and everyone staggers off to their rooms.
 I have to be to work at 6:00, but I don’t go to sleep.
 Around 2:00, I hear the soft knock at the door that comes almost every night.
-I open it, without looking at me or saying a word the bartender walks in and shuts the door behind her.
+I open it, without looking at me or saying a word the bartender walks in.
+The door swings itself shut behind her.

 “Yes, shame is there,” Mike acknowledges, “But there’s more.
 Drop in deeper.”